1. What is paclitaxel?

 You may have diarrhoea or constipation.
 Your chemotherapy team can prescribe medicine to help control it and can give you information about diet.

-Contact your chemotherapy team if you have four or more episodes of diarrhoea in a 24-hour period.
+Contact your treatment team if you have diarrhoea 4 or more times in 24 hours.

 Extreme tiredness

-Cancer-related fatigue is extreme tiredness that doesn’t go away with rest or sleep.
+Cancer-related fatigue is extreme tiredness that does not go away with rest or sleep.
 It’s a very common side effect of breast cancer treatment and may affect you physically and emotionally.

 If you think you have fatigue, tell your GP or treatment team.
 They can assess you and offer advice on how to manage your energy levels.